Terms of Reference – Audit Committee

 5.3 To consider the performance of the Company’s other principal service providers and to review the terms on which they are employed.

-5.4 To make proposals to the Board on any matter within its term of remit.
+5.4 To make proposals to the Board on any matter within its terms of remit.

 Background

-These terms of reference have been produced to accord with the relevant Principles of The AIC Code of Corporate Governance published in July 2016.
+These terms of reference have been produced to accord with the relevant Principles of The AIC Code of Corporate Governance.

-The Financial Reporting Council has confirmed that AIC Member companies that report against the AIC Code of Corporate Governance and who follow the AIC’s Corporate Governance Guide for Investment Companies will be meeting their obligations in relation its UK Corporate Governance Code published in April 2016 and Listing Rule 9.8.6.
+The Financial Reporting Council has confirmed that AIC Member companies that report against the AIC Code of Corporate Governance will be meeting their obligations in relation its UK Corporate Governance Code published in July 2018 and Listing Rule 9.8.6.

 Terms of Reference – Nominations Committee